 However, not all possible functions are built in and there may be cases where you have an application-specific function that needs to be performed repeatedly.
-Rather than duplicating the code to perform the function each time you need it, VoltDB lets you create and declare your own functions that can be invoked directly from within SQL queries and data manipulation statements just like built-in functions.
+Rather than writing code to perform the operation as part of the application or within a stored procedure, VoltDB lets you create and declare your own functions that can be invoked directly from within SQL queries and data manipulation statements just like built-in functions.